-Donald Trump is without question the most divisive US President in modern times.
-He is openly racist, and yet he attracts black voters.
+by Govinda Donald Trump is without question the most divisive US President in modern times.
+Trump deliberately play into the racist sentiments of white supremacy groups for political gain, and yet he attracts black voters.
 He pursues policies that hurt the working-class while protecting the super-rich, and yet the same blue-collar workers vote for him in the millions.
-His personal conduct and use of language are offensive to most people, let alone religious
+His personal conduct

 Democratic society is hastily slipping toward autocratic rule.
 The reboot to Democracy 2.0 calls for the ethical, cultural, social, political, economic and ecological engagement of our regional communities.
 James Quilligan explores the concept of Embodied Action.

 A pandemic – suddenly they are closing borders and the world feels different.
 What will it come to?
 There is a freeze on immigration; will there be a cutback on imported goods as well?
 It feels like we are being asked to do more on a very local level.
 Suddenly our sense of control is reduced.
 Maybe that is why

 Since the Thatcher and Reagan era, tax cuts for the rich have been spouted as the best way to stimulate the economy.
 Recently, this trend has changed.
 For the first time in decades, progressive voices are calling for increased taxation of the rich.
 T Shanks ponders this vital question.